The best sailing properties in Turkey

+Compared with the built-up areas found further along the coast, this part of Turkey is still relatively untouched.
 The small fishing village of Bozburun is located on the Bozburun Peninsula, an incredibly beautiful, lush, green stretch of coastline full of gorgeous coves and beaches.
 Life and local industry on the peninsula continues the way it has for generations, with sleepy villages producing honey, citrus fruit, figs and almonds.

 This hideaway villa is tucked away behind the village of Bozburun, offering sea views from its cosy vantage point on 2000 square metres of land.